 - Further radiology - eg, ultrasound, isotope scans, CT or MRI, depending on specific presentation of the patient.

 - The most important aspect of management is the identification and appropriate management of the underlying cause.
 However, in the case of self-limiting viral infections, the only management required is advice and reassurance.

-- Do not prescribe oral antibiotics to a child with fever without apparent source.
+- Do not prescribe oral antibiotics to a child with fever without apparent source - see Further Reading, below.

-- If meningococcal disease is suspected, give parenteral antibiotics at the earliest opportunity (either benzylpenicillin or a third-generation cephalosporin).
+- If meningococcal disease is suspected, give parenteral antibiotics at the earliest opportunity (either benzylpenicillin or a third-generation cephalosporin) - see Further Reading, below.